IliaZolas/mern-boilerplate/README.md

 **Mern Boilerplate**

-This is a boilerplate for creating MERN apps quickly.
+🍳 This is a boilerplate for creating MERN apps quickly.

-Currently, it holds a basic CRUD configuration where a user can add, update, view or delete a book.
+🤖 Currently, it holds a basic CRUD configuration where a user can add, update, view or delete a book.

-Signup and Login have been provided.
-Frontend Protected routes and authorisation on backend routes have bbeen provided too.
+🔑 Signup and Login have been provided.

+👮 Frontend Protected routes and authorisation on backend routes have been provided too.

-Conditional rendering based on if user is logged in or not.
+⚙️ Conditional rendering based on if user is logged in or not.

 **Checklist**